Robsutar/resource-pack-no-upload/README.md

 <details>
   <summary><strong>Download</strong> downloads from web, with http headers</summary>
   Downloads the resource pack from a link.
-  At first, it would be somewhat against the plugin's purpose, but this loader also supports http headers for the download request, allowing you to download the resource,  pack with private keys, witch is not supported directly by the minecraft client.
+  At first, it would be somewhat against the rnu purpose, but this loader also supports http headers for the download request, allowing you to download the resource,  pack with private keys, witch is not supported directly by the minecraft client.